 Church of San Miguel

-Enter the church of San Miguel is to bathe in silence, serenity, magic and beauty.
 The oldest remains of this space date from the s.
 XII, although there are additions and modifications until the s.
 XVIII.
-The architectural mixture of different centuries throughout its history is balanced, giving this space a special charm.
-It lodged the house of the parish priest until 1993, year in which its main restoration was carried out, that provided to the building its present aspect.
-Precisely in this incomparable enclave the tourist office is located during the summer months, in order to provide visitors with information about the municipality and its surroundings.
-This space is also used for the realization of exhibitions, concerts, theatrical performances, and multiple cultural and artistic activities.
+The architectural mix of different centuries throughout its history is balanced, giving this space a special charm.
+It housed the parish priest's house until 1993, the year in which its main restoration was carried out, which gave the building its current appearance.
+Precisely in this unique enclave the tourist office is located during the summer months, in order to provide the visitor with information about the municipality and its surroundings.
+This space is also used for exhibitions, concerts, theatrical performances, and multiple cultural and artistic activities.
 The cover, semi-hidden, sports an arch with rosettes, zis-zas and chess.

 The apse, circular, has some foliate capitals and corbels that support a braided cornice.
 The church of San Miguel houses the burial of D. Pedro Gutiérrez de César, treasurer and secretary of D. Diego I López Pacheco and his second wife, Mrs. Juana Enríquez, Marquis of Villena.
 This burial was originally located in the church of San Juan, in a magnificent gothic chapel dedicated to San Sebastian and that had the purpose of housing the aforementioned family.